An Artist create for himself and hopes someone will buy it.

 Some Sculptors see something and copy it in a way that suits their wants and desires.

-The other Sculptors have things which will be useful to assemble in a pattern known only to themselves.
+Other Sculptors have implements which will be useful to assemble, smash together, tear apart and manage the conglomeration in a pattern known only to themselves.

-I am a creator without a title or profession.
+I am a counterfeiter without a title or profession.
+I attempt to copy my imaginary ideas.
 Very little of what I design has a specific frame of reference.
-My 3D creations live in a world free from gravity - They do not belong in a 2D world of left, right, top bottom.
+My 3D creations live in a world free of gravity - They do not belong in a 2D world of left, right, top bottom.
 They exist in my imaginary concept of forced reality; Real tangible things from a world previously unknown to Sculptors as such.
-My pieces are meant to be observed as free will creations devoid of worldly forces; the only exception being the 5 senses.
-They emphasize the presence of nothingness.
+My pieces are meant to be observed as free will creations devoid of worldly forces; the only exception being the 5 senses; They emphasize the presence of nothingness.

 As I design my pieces, I am only aware of the spacial constraints which is making pieces parts fit together to form the intended shape.
 I know how parts will look, fit together, become constrained to each other and all those logical requirements.